Combating Loneliness During COVID-19

 How to Cope with Loneliness

 Even when life returns to normal, loneliness will continue to be an issue.
-We can use the tricks we have learned during COVID to combat loneliness at other times in our lives.
+We can use the tricks we have learned during COVID to remember what we are working towards and to combat loneliness at other times in our lives.
 Here are a few tips on how to combat feelings of loneliness:

 - Make a routine: When I found myself isolating at home and away from my everyday life and friends, I found creating a new routine very helpful.
 Even things as simple as waking up and going to bed at the same time each day can help put a feeling of control and structure back into your life.
 Have a goal for each day, and structure your day around accomplishing this goal.